Connecting to a database in a MySQL® cluster

 Specifics:

-- When connecting to this FQDN, only read operations are allowed.
+- When connecting to this FQDN, you can only perform read operations.

-- If there are no active replicas in a cluster, you cannot connect to this FQDN as the respective DNS CNAME record will point to a null object (
+- If there are no active replicas in the cluster, you cannot connect to this FQDN as the respective DNS CNAME record will point to a

 Connecting from graphical IDEs